syncfusion-content/uwp-docs/uwp/Image-Editor/transformation.md

 ### From Toolbar

-The ImageEditor control can show the mirror image.
+The Image Editor control can show the mirror image.
 To get the mirror image of the loaded image, click `Flip` button in the submenu of the `Transforms` in the toolbar.

 ### Using Code